Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Abstract

 \section{Abstract}

 We consider sampling and detection strategies for solar illuminated space debris.
-We argue that the lowest detectable debris cross section may be reduced by 10-100x by analysis of phase-space-pixels rather than single frame data.
-The phase-space-pixel is a weighted stacking of pixels corresponding to a test debris trajectory within the very wide camera field-of-view (FOV).
-To isolate debris signals from background, exposure time is set to match the time it takes a debris to transit through the instantaneous field of view.
-Debris signatures are detected though a generalized Hough transform of the data cube.
-Radiometric analysis of line integrals shows that that sub-cm objects in Low Earth Orbit can be detected and assigned full orbital parameters by this approach.
+We argue that the lowest detectable debris cross section may be reduced by 10-100x by analysis of stacks of image frames collected at high rates rather than single frame data.
+In particular, instead of a pixel as a spatial region, the analysis is based on a "phase-space-pixel" which corresponds to an angular velocity and space region and whose intensity is computed by a weighted stacking of spatial pixels corresponding to a test debris trajectory within a wide camera field-of-view (FOV).
+To isolate debris signals from background, the exposure time is set to match the time it takes a debris to transit through the instantaneous field of view.
+Debris signatures are detected by multiscale X-ray processing of the data cube.
+Radiometric analysis of line integrals shows that sub-cm objects in Low Earth Orbit can be detected and assigned full orbital parameters by this approach.